Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-We are further studying the potential transition to a made-in Alberta provincial police service by holding stakeholder engagement in fall of 2021 and a public survey in early 2022.
+We are studying the potential transition to an Alberta provincial police service.
+We held virtual stakeholder engagement sessions in fall of 2021 and will hold additional in-person meetings in 2022.

 Replacing the RCMP with an Alberta provincial police service was a recommendation of the Fair Deal Panel to address Albertans’ concerns heard during public consultations in 2019 and 2020.